pjekel/cbtree/documentation/FileStore.md

 Depending on the store model used with the File Store the user can influence this behavior.
-For example, if the File Store is used with the cbtree FileStoreModel, the [model properties](StoreModels.md#store-model-properties) *deferItemLoadingUntilExpand* and *checkedStrict* actually determine how data is retreived from the back-end server.
+For example, if the File Store is used with the cbtree FileStoreModel, the [model properties](StoreModels.md#store-model-properties) *deferItemLoadingUntilExpand* and *checkedStrict* actually determine how data is retrieved from the back-end server.

 If you elect to use a store model that requires a full store load (no lazy loading), such as the FileStoreModel with the model property *checkedStrict* set, please check the '*Which